Research Interests

 My research in Biological Anthropology focuses on how behavioral and physiological strategies are used to cope with environmental pressures.
 Determining how species mitigate environmental stress is central to an understanding of human and non-human primate evolution and health, and is also critical for forecasting the fates of species in the face of climate change and habitat degradation.

-Active projects include the evolution of shared infant care, noninvasive field methods (for hormone analysis and individual animal ID), and modeling inter- and intra-specific responses to habitat fragmentation.
+Active projects include the evolution of shared infant care and mechanisms of bonding and care, human-animal interaction, noninvasive field methods (for hormone analysis and individual animal ID), and modeling inter- and intra-specific responses to habitat fragmentation.
 Along with these research interests, I am actively engaged in conservation in Madagascar, and co-founded the Palm Oil Awareness Initiative, which strives to change consumer behavior surrounding conflict palm oil through education.

-Active projects include the evolution of shared infant care, noninvasive field methods (for hormone analysis and individual animal ID), and modeling inter- and intra-specific responses to habitat fragmentation.
+Active projects include the evolution of shared infant care and mechanisms of bonding and care, human-animal interaction, noninvasive field methods (for hormone analysis and individual animal ID), and modeling inter- and intra-specific responses to habitat fragmentation.
 Along with these research interests, I am actively engaged in conservation in Madagascar, and co-founded the Palm Oil Awareness Initiative, which strives to change consumer behavior surrounding conflict palm oil through education.

 Lab Work